-We mentioned connectivity in that paragraph- this one really matters!
-Make sure you pay close attention to the computer you have (whether it is a Mac or PC matters) and the connections it takes.
+We mentioned connectivity previously, and it really matters!
+Make sure you pay close attention to the computer you have (whether it is a Mac or PC) and the connections it takes.

-Most PCs use USB, whereas many Macs use Thunderbolt or Firewire (PCs may be able to use them, too).
-PCs and Macs use USB 2 or USB 3 nowadays, meanwhile, Firewire is, most of the time, a Mac product.
+Most PCs use USB, whereas many Macs use Thunderbolt 3 or Firewire (PCs may be able to use them too).
+PCs and Macs use USB 2.0 or USB 3.0 nowadays, meanwhile, Firewire is, most of the time, a Mac product.
 These methods are both excellent.

 What Are the Benefits of An Audio Interface?

 You need one of these because the sound card is simply not going to be enough.
-Yes, a sound card counts as an audio interface, but the small i/o make it a poor choice for recording.
+Yes, a sound card counts as an audio interface, but the small I/O makes it a poor choice for recording.

 You can’t even track multiple instruments with just two output channels.
 Sound cards have their place, but producing quality audio for your streams, musical or not, is not one of them.